weaveworks/weave/weavedns/README.md

 ## Using weaveDNS

-The weave script command `launch-dns` starts the DNS container, and giving any other container a hostname in the domain `.weave.local` will register it in DNS.
+The weave script command `launch-dns` starts the DNS container.
+Subsquently, giving any container a hostname in the domain `.weave.local` will register it in DNS.
 For example:

 ```bash
 $ weave launch